Environmental Action at Swarthmore

 Commitment to Sustainable Buildings

-The Board of Managers commits $12 million to making the planned biology, engineering, and psychology building project (Maxine Frank Singer '52 Hall) a model for environmentally intelligent construction practices.
+The Board of Managers commits $12 million to making the planned biology, engineering, and psychology building project, now Maxine Frank Singer Hall, a model for environmentally intelligent construction practices.

 As part of its ongoing due diligence, Swarthmore asks its investment managers to describe their approach to climate change.
 Nearly all of the firms with whom the College has active relationships consider climate change in their investment process and dedicate significant resources to defining, measuring, analyzing, and improving the environmental impact of their investment decisions.

 On Febrauary 11th and 12th, The Board of Managers sponsors a Sustainability Charrette that generated proposals in six critical areas for the College community’s consideration and action, including improving the College’s energy efficiency, installing a renewable energy system on campus, evaluating how the College’s endowment is invested, and becoming a zero-waste campus.